bagueDev/DJ-GADGET-AI-SUITE-PRO/README.md

 *   **Closed Beta:** A selected group of professional musicians and producers is currently stress-testing the *Platinum Edition* in real-world studio environments.
 *   **Education:** An official **YouTube Tutorial Series** is in production.
 We will show you exactly how to integrate the suite into your daily workflow.
 *   **Top Secret:** We are finalizing some **groundbreaking AI features** for the next update that we aren't ready to reveal just yet.
-Let's just say: It will change how you interact with your audio library forever. 🤫
+Let's just say: It will change how you interact with your audio forever. 🤫

 *Stay tuned for the official release drop!*